 According to the CDC, childhood experiences, both positive and negative, have a tremendous impact on future violence victimization and perpetration, and lifelong health and opportunity.
 As such, early experiences are an important public health issue.
-We support funding and policies that support public health interventions to prevent or address Adverse Childhood Experiences (ACEs) and support the use of trauma-informed care for public health practitioners in order to reduce or prevent the resultant wide-ranging health and social consequences.
+We support funding and policies that support for public health interventions to prevent or address Adverse Childhood Experiences (ACEs).
+We and support the use of trauma-informed care for public health practitioners in order to reduce or prevent the resultant wide-ranging health and social consequences.
 Opioid Epidemic

 Local health departments play a critical role in responding to the opioid epidemic, and we support appropriate funding of efforts to respond to the opioid epidemic and to implement evidence-based policies and programs for the prevention and treatment of opioid use disorder and its related health consequences.

-School Inspections
+We support education on, training on, and distribution of Narcan (naloxone).
+We further support the efforts to reduce the stigma of seeking help.
+School Inspections optional given this task in many counties is handled by another entity.
+Optional would permit the local health officer to handle the inspection if desiredas necessary in those locations where it makes sense.
+Climate Change and Clean Environment

 Local health officers are required to have a sanitary inspection conducted of each school building and grounds every fall term, per K.S.A.
 65-202.
 Historically, this requirement could be chartered out of via home rule but that ability was lost when HB 2016 was passed in the 2020 legislative special session.
-We support making this statutory requirement optional given this task in many counties is handled by another entity.
-Optional would permit the local health officer to handle the inspection if desired in those locations where it makes sense.
+We support making this statutory requirement